Uso de Mapeo Generado

 bicdebe ser mapeado abicfibelow -

-Campos que faltan una correspondencia directa en la clase de origen
+Campos que no tienen una correspondencia directa en la clase de origen

 La segunda parte del informe contendrá un mapping sugerencia, para comenzar con: